Dominant Language Constellations (DLC)

 Ibrahim.
 N. C. (Forthcoming).
 Metaphorical affordances of DLC artefacts in pre-service teacher education: developing a translanguaging stance.
 In Zhongfeng, T. & Lau, S. Translanguaging in Action in English-Medium Classrooms: A Resource Book for Teachers.
 Bloomsbury Academic.

 Gabryś-Barker, Danuta (2023).Language repertoires or individual dominant language constellations: the reality of instructed educational settings in a (mostly) monolingual context.
 Larissa Aronin and Sílvia Melo-Pfeifer (eds.)
-Dominant Language Constellations: Language awareness and identity.
+In L. Aronin & S. Melo-Pfeifer (Eds.), Language awareness and identity: Insights via dominant language constellations approach. (pp. 107-129).
 Springer.

 Gísladóttir, Guðrún (2021).
 Languages as Ways of Being: The Linguistic Biography of a Nordic Nomad.
 In: Aronin L., Vetter E. (eds) Dominant Language Constellations Approach in Education and Language Acquisition.
 Educational Linguistics, vol 51. (pp.225-240) Springer, Cham. https://doi.org/10.1007/978-3-030-70769-9_11